maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

     ## 1 FALSE     2368  2432
     ## 2 TRUE        64  2432

-Using another pipe you now create a new column called “percentage” where you calculate and store the percentage of the dispersion between verified and non-verified tweets:
+Using another pipe you now create a new column called "percentage" where you calculate and store the percentage of the dispersion between verified and non-verified tweets: